c-blake/cligen/README.md

 the `cligen` package for the currently supported types and more details.

-Note also that, since `stuff` is a `seq` and there can be only one `seq[T]` for positionals, type inference for `stuff=@[...]` in `demo` is required.
-Using `(stuff: seq[string] = @[...],...)` would yield either an error or unintended syntax (`command --foo=3 "a,b,c" "d,e,f"` rather than `--stuff="a,b,c"`).
+Note also that, since `stuff` is a `seq` and there can be only one `seq[T]` for positionals, type inference for `stuff=@[...]` in the above example is required.
+Using `(stuff: seq[string] = @[...],...)` would yield either an error or the unintended syntax (`command --foo=3 "a,b,c" "d,e,f"` rather than `--stuff="a,b,c"`).

 Related Work
 ============
 `docopt` has similar DRY features and provides superior control over help messages and richer command line syntax -- mutually exclusive choices and such.
-Basically, `docopt` is a command-centric CLI framework while `cligen` is more API-centric.
-The downside to `docopt` is learning its "code-ized" POSIX help string syntax and having "less natural" parameter access/docopt API calls all over user code.
-There are surely pros and cons.
-Implied/inferred CLIs also require a stronger programming language (at least parameter defaults).  `cligen` encourages people to preserve "Nim import access" to provided functionalities.
-Simple uses get simple commands.
-Complex usages and composition with other code can be driven by Nim programs rather than messier shell scripts (once the complexity makes command script/shell language limitations bothersome).
+Basically, `docopt` is a command-syntax centric CLI framework while `cligen` is native-syntax/API-centric.
+Downsides to `docopt` are the need to learn its view of command-syntax and having "less natural" parameter access/docopt API calls all over user code.
+Implied/inferred CLIs also require a stronger programming language (at least parameter default values).  `cligen` encourages preserving "Nim import access" to provided functionality.
+Thusly, complex usages can be driven by other Nim programs rather than messier shell scripts (once the complexity makes command script/shell language limitations bothersome).

 Future directions/TODO
 ======================
 I felt `cligen` was useful enough right now to release.
 That said..the TODO is long-ish and includes what many might deem "basic features" :-)

+ - Handle (a,b: string) params via helper proc cvting to (a: string, b: string)

  - Might be nice to be able to pass through (from dispatch) colGap, min4th, and maybe a new param to double-space optionally (extra \n between optTab rows).